glroland/myeda/README.md

 # myeda

 # Load properties into a config map
+# Alternatively, the config map YAML is already in source control in the deploy/ocp folder
 oc create configmap stock-config --from-file=application.properties

 # Download and process the pricing files